Back Pain in Children

 - You notice a change in the shape of your child's spine.

-- Your child has pain that radiates down one or both of his legs.
+- Your child has pain that radiates down one or both legs.

 - You have questions or concerns about your child's condition or care.